Your gut is a lively place. Bacteria of all kinds thrive in your intestines — and for the most part help you to thrive.

-Preidis says there is limited data comparing probiotic foods with probiotic supplements.
-Food sources and and supplements are equally good ways to take probiotics on an ongoing, long-term basis, he says.
+Preidis says there’s limited data comparing probiotic foods with probiotic supplements.
+Food sources and supplements are equally good ways to take probiotics on an ongoing, long-term basis, he says.
 Probiotics in foods are usually much less expensive than supplements.

 Foods that provide probiotics include: